agriyantosk/remwaste-react-app/README.md

-# REM Waste – Redesign Challenge
+# remwaste-react-app (REM Waste – Redesign Challenge)

 Before diving into visual changes or code, I decided to take a step back and understand the context around the task.
 What is the nature of the waste management industry?
 Where does REM Waste sit within that landscape?
 Who are the real people using this skip selection interface, and what do they expect when landing on this page?

 This README outlines the thinking behind my approach — combining user experience, technical clarity, and professional tone — to improve both the form and function of the skip selection experience.

-## 📦 Understanding the Industry and Where REM Waste Falls In
+## Understanding the Industry and Where REM Waste Falls In

 I started by learning about the waste management industry and turns out, it involves many steps and different people working together.
 In the waste management industry, I learn that there are typically multiple stages in the supply chain:

-1. Waste Generation – at homes, construction sites, or commercial operations
+1. **Waste Generation** – at homes, construction sites, or commercial operations
-2. Waste Collection – temporary storage or containerization of waste (e.g., skips)
+2. **Waste Collection** – temporary storage or containerization of waste (e.g., skips)
-3. Transportation – moving collected waste to processing centers
+3. **Transportation** – moving collected waste to processing centers
-4. Sorting & Segregation – identifying recyclables, hazardous waste, etc.
+4. **Sorting & Segregation** – identifying recyclables, hazardous waste, etc.
-5. Treatment – processes like incineration or gasification 6.
+5. **Treatment** – processes like incineration or gasification 6.
 Disposal or Recycling – landfill or material recovery

-Each of these stages can be handled by different entities and understanding where REM Waste fits in this system helped shape understand more who are their **target audience** and conduct a proper UX approach.
+Each of these stages can be handled by different entities and understanding where REM Waste fits in this system helped me better understand who their **target audience** is and conduct a proper UX approach.

 REM Waste functions as a digital logistics layer, coordinating skip delivery, pickup, and disposal by connecting customers with a wide network of skip providers.
 Their service focuses primarily on the **collection and transportation** stages which bridging the gap between those who produce waste and those who process it.

-### 🎯 Estimated Target Audience
+### Estimated Target Audience

 Based on what I’ve learned, I can estimate that REM Waste primarily serves professional users who need efficient skip logistics.
 The LinkedIn profile also mentions:

-“REM Waste operates in the Waste Management UK sector partnering with over 750 different organisations delivering and supporting companies from construction, engineering, demolition, insulation to domestic households.” — REM Waste LinkedIn
+_"REM Waste operates in the Waste Management UK sector partnering with over 750 different organisations delivering and supporting companies from construction, engineering, demolition, insulation to domestic households."_
+– REM Waste LinkedIn

 This indicates a **broad customer base**.
 From that, I can safely assume their main audience includes: